Merchant Cash Advance vs. Business Loan: Which Is Right for You in 2026?

 - Fast funding — often 24–48 hours

-- Higher cost than a traditional loan
+- Higher cost than a traditional loan (expressed as factor rate, not APR)

 - No collateral required in most cases